floverfelt/floverfelt.github.io/_posts/2021-01-06-makebook-review.md

 ## What He Gets Right

 He's obviously right about building and building a lot.
 This isn't anything new - if you want to get better at something you have to practice it.
-If you want to get better at launching small businesses on the internet, build a lot small businesses on the internet.
+If you want to get better at launching small businesses on the internet, build a lot of small businesses on the internet.
 If you want to get better at coding, code more.
 Etc.

 That's not really a novel point, but it's not wrong either.